-I’m a writer, translator (from Italian), and editor.
+I’m a writer, journalist, translator (from Italian), and former book editor.
+Currently, I’m serving as the inaugural Centennial Fellow at Commonweal magazine.

 I’ve written for The New York Times, The Nation, Foreign Policy, n+1, The Los Angeles Review of Books, The Point, Literary Hub, and elsewhere.
 I’ve served as a board member for the American Literary Translators Association, an advisory editor at The Paris Review, and one of the judges for the 2024 International Booker Prize.